The Truth Behind the Dairy Industry

 What about sheep or goat milk?
 Aren’t conditions there better?

-Sheep milk products enjoy a more natural image than dairy products from cows – it’s often assumed that sheep and goats are treated more humanely or that their living conditions are more natural.
-However, undercover investigations of commercial sheep farms indicate that the situation there is very similar to that seen on cow farms – and is just as bleak.
+Sheep and goat milk products have a more natural image than dairy products from cows – it’s often assumed that sheep and goats are treated more humanely or that their living conditions are more natural.
+However, undercover investigations of commercial sheep farms indicate that the situation there is very similar to that seen on cow farms – and it is just as bleak.

 More like this: